1ncendium/AD-Tools/README.md

 OR

 1. Open Windows Explorer.
-2. Go to the directory with the script in it for example : C:\Scripts\AD-Tools.
+2. Go to the directory with the script in it for example : C:\Scripts\AD-Tools\
 3. Right click on the AD-Tools.ps1 file and click "Run with PowerShell"

 ## Help menu